The Giant Wistaria by Charlotte Perkins Gilman – Full Text

 By Nava Atlas | On | Comments (0)

 Charlotte Perkins Gilman‘s short story The Giant Wistaria (1891) is less known than her story The Yellow Wallpaper, a feminist classic.
 “Wistaria” has in common with “Wallpaper” the underlying themes of patriarchal repression of women’s sexuality and control of the realm of motherhood.
+What results is a chilling ghost story.

 Here is the full text of The Giant Wistaria, written in 1891 under the name she was going by, Charlotte P. Stetson, just a year prior to the publication of The Yellow Wallpaper.
-See also The Giant Wisteria by Charlotte Perkins Gilman – an Analysis.

 “Meddle not with my new vine, child!
 See!
 Thou hast already broken the tender shoot!
 Never needle or distaff for thee, and yet thou wilt not be quiet!”